rayark/mast/doc/guides/utilities.md

 ## Resources Management with `Defer`

-The `using{}` clause can be used within iterator blocks to help manage resources with respect to the life time of the iterator blocks.
+The `using{}` clause can be used within iterator blocks to help manage resources with respect to the lifetime of the iterator blocks.

 Consider the following iterator block.